robss2020/rmdryrun/README.md

 	Would NOT remove directory dir1 (use -r to remove recursively)
 ```

-And here's an example of using rmdryrun with the -r option to recursively display the files that would be removed from a directory:
+Using the -r option to recursively display the files that would be removed from a directory:

 ```
    $ rmdryrun -r dir1